Assurance our plantations are sustainably managed

 The Forest Stewardship Council (FSC) is a non-governmental, not-for-profit organisation that operates in 81 countries all over the world.
 It’s a global network that was established to promote the environmentally appropriate, socially beneficial and economically viable management of the world’s forests.

 FSC certification tracks wood from the forest to the shelf, so when you see the FSC label on a product, you can rest assured that the paper or timber came from responsible sources.
-For more information about our FSC certification, see a copy of our Statement of Certification or our latest audit report, visit our page on the FSC website.
+For more information about our FSC certification, see a copy of our current FSC Certificate or our latest summary audit report.
+You can also search for our certificate details and past reports on the FSC website.

 What is chain of custody?